stitchdata/docs/_integration-schemas/linkedin-ads/v1/video_ads.md

   - name: "name"
     type: "string"
-    description: "Name of the 'adDirectSponsoredContents'."
+    description: "Name of the `adDirectSponsoredContents`."

   - name: "owner"
     type: "string"
-    description: "The owner of the organization.
-This field can be experessed as a URN as well."
+    description: "The owner of the organization."

   - name: "owner_organization_id"
     type: "integer"
     description: ""
-    foreign-key-id: "owner-organization-id"
+    #foreign-key-id: "owner-organization-id"

   - name: "type"
     type: "string"
-    description: "The type of content - in this case, the only possible value will be 'video'."
+    description: "This will be `video`."
 ---